aabdelghani/canetra/README.md

 For support and queries, please open an issue in the GitHub repository or contact [Support Email].

 ## Acknowledgements
-Special thanks to the contributors and supporters who have made CANetra possible, especially those in the STM32 development community.
+Special thanks to the contributors and supporters who have made CANetra possible, especially those in the STM32, CAN network, and Qt development communities.